epi-analysis/SRCP_docs/docs/source/03-Running-applications-through-the-remote-desktop.rst

 *conda forge* have been whitelisted so that packages can be installed by the user from these locations.
-If you require code that is held in **GitHub**, this will need to be brought into SRCP via the Secure Data Management process as a zip file.
+If you require code that is held in **GitHub**, this will need to be brought into SRCP via the Secure Data Management process :ref:`data-transfer`  as a zip file.
 Similarly, Docker containers will need to be brought in and run through Singularity/Apptainer.
 The reason for this is that we cannot allow direct access to GitHub and DockerHub as this would give users the ability to remove data without permission by